logo

 In combination with nivolumab until disease progression, unacceptable toxicity, or up to 2 years.

-• Treatment of microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) colorectal cancer in combination with nivolumab:∘ Adult and pediatric patients weighing 40 kg or greater: YERVOY 1 mg/kg immediately following nivolumab 240 mg on the same day every 3 weeks for a maximum of 4 doses.
-After completing the combination, administer nivolumab as a single agent as recommended in Full Prescribing Information for nivolumab.2.2 Recommended DosageThe recommended dosages of YERVOY as a single agent are presented in Table 1.
+: YERVOY 1 mg/kg immediately following nivolumab 3 mg/kg on the same day, every 3 weeks for 4 doses.
+After completing 4 doses of the combination, administer nivolumab as a single agent as recommended in Full Prescribing Information for nivolumab.

 3 mg/kg every 3 weeks